Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Discussion

 \begin{itemize} \item The 6-vector model achieves an 8.5\% reduction in median $\chi^2$ on the standard test sample relative to the B12 model.
 The 6-vector model shows significant improvement in the tail of the reduced $\chi^2$ distribution for all samples (see Table~\ref{table_chi2_corrections}). \item On average, the B12 model achieves higher values of $\Delta\chi^2$ than the 6-vector model, indicative of stronger discrimination between competing redshift estimates.
-We find 0.72\% of B12 redshift estimates and 0.45\% of 6-vector redshift estimates fail to meet the threshold of $\Delta\chi^2>0.01$ for the standard test sample.
-The percentages of poorly determined redshifts on the BAL test sample are roughly equal for both models. \item Both the B12 and 6-vector models attain best fit statistics on the BAL test sample that are comparable to the standard test sample over the same range of signal-to-noise.
-These results support the theory that BAL quasars are not distinct objects and that they display the same range of intrinsic variation in the unabsorbed regions of their spectra as non-BAL quasars. \item Both the B12 and 6-vector models achieve redshift estimates consistent with the redshift of the Mg~\textsc{ii} emission line.
-The B12 model shows stronger average consistency with the Mg~\textsc{ii} redshift at lower redshifts but less self-consistency and greater redshift-dependent bias than the 6-vector model across all redshifts. \item The 6-vector model provides higher quality fits to the regions of the C~\textsc{iv} and Mg~\textsc{ii} emission lines than the B12 model.
-The improved fits potentially result from performing PCA on a sample of composite quasar spectra that prioritizes spectral diversity rather than individual spectra.
-The composite spectra sample results in less noisy eigenspectra, thus permitting retention of more higher order eigenspectra for fitting than with the B12 model. \item Both models provide good redshift estimates and qualitatively good descriptions of the spectra in the outlier sample.
-The 6-vector model appears more equipped to model the flux in spectra with extreme emission line ratios, likely a result of more eigenspectra and focusing clustering on emission line regions.
+We find that 0.72\% of B12 redshift estimates and 0.45\% of 6-vector redshift estimates fail to meet the threshold of $\Delta\chi^2>0.01$ for the standard test sample.
+The percentages of poorly determined redshifts on the BAL test sample are roughly equal for both models. \item Both the B12 and 6-vector models attain best fit statistics on the BAL test sample that are comparable to the standard test sample over the same range of S/N. These results support the theory that BAL quasars are not distinct objects and that they display the same range of intrinsic variation in the unabsorbed regions of their spectra as non-BAL quasars. \item Both the B12 and 6-vector models achieve redshift estimates consistent with the redshift of the Mg~\textsc{ii} emission line.
+The B12 model shows stronger average consistency with the Mg~\textsc{ii} redshift at lower redshifts but less self-consistency and greater redshift-dependent bias than the 6-vector model across all redshifts. \item The 6-vector model provides higher quality fits to the regions of the C~\textsc{iv} and Mg~\textsc{ii} emission lines than the B12 model, as shown in Figure~\ref{fig:chi2distribution}.
+The B12 model often underestimates C~\textsc{iv} emission line flux, revealed by visual inspection. \item Both models provide good redshift estimates and qualitatively good descriptions of the spectra in the outlier sample.
+The 6-vector model appears more equipped to model the flux in spectra with extreme emission line ratios.
 However, there is an unphysical trend in the 6-vector model that leads to occasionally sharp flux decrements on the Ly$\alpha$ emission line.
-The sharp feature appears in eigenspectra four and five as shown in Figure~\ref{fig:pca}. \end{itemize}
+The sharp feature appears in the fourth and fifth eigenspectra as shown in Figure~\ref{fig:pca}. \end{itemize}